-RL: Yes, bar a 6 month break while I travelled and worked as a Scuba Instructor, great fun but I have Alba Truffle for a heart, cut’s form a butchers chart for Limbs olive oil coursing through my veins and seasoned with the finest Maldon Rock salt from down the road where I was brought up.
+HC: Yes, bar a 6 month break while I travelled and worked as a Scuba Instructor, great fun but I have Alba Truffle for a heart, cut’s form a butchers chart for Limbs olive oil coursing through my veins and seasoned with the finest Maldon Rock salt from down the road where I was brought up.

 IY: What’s been the most demanding part of the role to date?

-RL: If you can Imagine pulling off 18 covers (that’s people to none chefs) “Oh and chef they’re hear now and seating, what’s on the menu?
+HC: If you can Imagine pulling off 18 covers (that’s people to none chefs) “Oh and chef they’re hear now and seating, what’s on the menu?
 Oh there’s 2 x gluten, 1 lactose intolerant and the kids need feeding in 20mins, they want pizza.”
 I’m a chef- nobody ever said it’ll be easy.
 All for the pleasure we provide in the only way we know how to the clientele.
 It’s demanding, It’s sometimes almost borderline impossible but It gets done.
 NO, isn’t an option, coffee is.
 I love my job, good days or bad I wouldn’t change it for the world.
 You thrive off adrenaline and if you would serve that final product to you mother and be proud it’s the best then you wouldn’t do my job.

 IY: What’s your favourite charter destination?
 And where would you like to visit next and why?

-RL: Norway!
+HC: Norway!
 It’s the best I have experienced.
 Next – for a holiday and to explore, Hike & Dive, Galapagos Islands, I’m off to Iceland in December and really want to get up into northern Japan again.
 USA tour is also on my hit list.
 Eat, travel, learn, bring back the experience to the table and evolve my skill set further.

 IY: What training and qualifications do you have/required to become a chef?

-RL: City & Guilds NVQ 3 professional chef, Level 3 food hygiene, Mathew Kenny Raw Vegan, Dietart Nutritionist, Bachelors Chocolatier L1, Barcelona Cooking academy 4 weeks under El Celler De’ Can Roca.
+HC: City & Guilds NVQ 3 professional chef, Level 3 food hygiene, Mathew Kenny Raw Vegan, Dietart Nutritionist, Bachelors Chocolatier L1, Barcelona Cooking academy 4 weeks under El Celler De’ Can Roca.
 Staged with Gaggan Anand Bangkok.

 IY: Why a yacht and not a restaurant?

-RL: In a restaurant I would become a Head Chef or just a number.
+HC: In a restaurant I would become a Head Chef or just a number.
 On a yacht, it’s me.
 It’s like a mini restaurant that the chef gets to choose how far he can push his food to elevated heights, I’m the head chef, the Sous, the Commis and the kitchen Porter, the private shopper and sometimes even the waiter at the table serving and plating.
 There is never a dull moment even when picking beards from mussels.

 IY: What’s your experience to date as a Chef on charter yachts?

-RL: I have been in this industry for 6 years (interview made in 2017)now from 50m to 90m yachts, nothing surprises me, reading each client’s needs from formal to family friendly parties is the art of perfecting and your craft to each tailor made trip.
+HC: I have been in this industry for 6 years (interview made in 2017)now from 50m to 90m yachts, nothing surprises me, reading each client’s needs from formal to family friendly parties is the art of perfecting and your craft to each tailor made trip.

 IY: Is there a set menu for each charter or do you tailor each dish depending on the destination?

-RL: My food is always evolving – evolving for the better, I discuss with the guests their needs, requirements, and work with the seasons, the availability & supply of the little fisherman pulling up from the local island, change things around all the time, keep people intrigued, pop in an intermediate course, a carrot & ginger sorbet to refresh before your fish course, a mini amuse bouche.
+HC: My food is always evolving – evolving for the better, I discuss with the guests their needs, requirements, and work with the seasons, the availability & supply of the little fisherman pulling up from the local island, change things around all the time, keep people intrigued, pop in an intermediate course, a carrot & ginger sorbet to refresh before your fish course, a mini amuse bouche.
 I keep people surprised at what’s under that, or what’s coming next, smoke on the table, dry ice infused with lemon verbena sent as your Oysters are introduced in a cloud of dry ice vapour.
 Enough said.

 IY: Do you prefer to source local ingredients or is everything order in ahead of the charter?

-RL: I will always strive to use fresh locally sourced produce within reason depending on location.
+HC: I will always strive to use fresh locally sourced produce within reason depending on location.
 Fresh fish always, beef from Argentinian or Scotch Blood line heritage and as already mentioned Smoked fish from Norway.
 I create master pieces from the best and finding the best is half the fun because I must taste, sample and check everything before the guest.
 “That’ll do” is not in my vocabulary and average is not expectable in this industry.

 IY: What sets LILI apart from any previous vessels you’ve worked on?

-RL: We have a great crew but everybody would say that, we have a better itinerary than most, our crew is littered with individuals which all hold their own skill set, from a Master scuba diver who also is a skilled bar tender, a team of masseuses to pamper your every aching muscle.
+HC: We have a great crew but everybody would say that, we have a better itinerary than most, our crew is littered with individuals which all hold their own skill set, from a Master scuba diver who also is a skilled bar tender, a team of masseuses to pamper your every aching muscle.
 The team in the wheel house are skilled maritime professionals with our safety always in mind while putting us as close to utopia on a secluded beach as possible and a deck team that will keep you in the water all day with our list of water sports toys and if you don’t know we’re new, shiny, state of the art luxury, here to impress and make your holiday amazing.

 IY: Best part of the job?

-RL: Apart from the above, the markets on Saturday morning while the crew are off, no staff lunch and I get to walk around sourcing future guests’ little bits.
+HC: Apart from the above, the markets on Saturday morning while the crew are off, no staff lunch and I get to walk around sourcing future guests’ little bits.
 On the hunt for the rare something that elevates a dish for good to great.

 Already starving?
 LILI is available for charter during summer and winter seasons.
 For further charter information and bookings regarding LILI and explore all the wonders proposed by her talented Chef, please contact Julia Buklina, Charter CA: